wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 == Changelog ==

+= 1.1 =
+* Updated for compatibility with Contact Form 7 v3.6
+* Added Referrer shortcode

 = 1.0.4.2 =
 * Fixed a bug that created repeating square brackets around dynamic text values in cases where the form doesn't validate and JavaScript is deactivated.